 3. Keeping the Audit Within Budget Constraints:

-• Financial harmony: Budget constraints are the financial notes that accompany your audit symphony.
-Monitor expenses closely, making strategic adjustments as needed to ensure that your audit stays within the allocated budget.
+• Financial harmony: Budget constraints are the financial notes accompanying your audit symphony.
+Monitor expenses closely, making necessary strategic adjustments to ensure that your audit stays within the allocated budget.

 • Your financial stewardship: Take responsibility for the fiscal aspects of the audit.
 Regularly review expenditures, identify areas where cost efficiencies can be achieved, and communicate transparently with stakeholders about the financial cadence of the audit.
 This financial stewardship ensures a harmonious and cost-effective audit performance.